Programie/KodiAddon-HttpScrobbler/README.md

 Additional to that, the `duration` property in the root contains the total runtime in seconds of the played back media.

-**Note:** The duration as well as the progress time and percent information are only available while the playback is active (i.e. not available in the `end` event).
+**Note:** As the current time as well as the total time are not available anymore in the `stop` as well as in the `end` event, the last known values are used instead.
+Those values are updated regularly (based on the interval also used for the `interval` event).

 ### Data structure